 Answer: Only three percent of Arizona LLCs are PLLCs.
 Few people are required to form an Arizona PLLC.

 This means that an Arizona PLLC is an LLC that provides professional services that may be performed only by a person who is licensed by a limited number of professions in Arizona such as medical doctors, certified public accountants, attorneys and real estate agents.
-As of October 5, 2018, there were 746,683 LLCs (96%) and 28,145 professional LLCs (4%) in existence in Arizona.

 The following provisions apply only to AZ PLLCs: